darey-io/tooling/README.md

 ## Applying new configurations to the jenkins

 ## Publish over SSH
-* This publish the files over the SSH
-* This publish the files over the SSH
-* This publish the files over the SSH
+* This is to publish files over ssh , copying files